 David Shearman writes

-The year 2000 was spent planning and included a stay in Switzerland working with Gaudenze Silberschmidt.
+The year 2000 was spent planning and included a stay in Switzerland working with Gaudenz Silberschmidt.
 Making contacts in Australia utilised many in the conservation movement, contacts made whilst I was President of the Conservation Council of SA in the early 1990s.
-These were early days for medical practitioner understanding of climate change and the year 2000 was spent on the phone, cajoling, educating and even twisting of arms.
+These were early days for medical practitioners’ understanding of climate change, and the year 2000 was spent on the phone, cajoling, educating and even twisting arms.
 The key would be the identification of a Chair-elect, who was knowledgeable, committed, persistent, personable and with a stable marriage.

 Bill Castleden writes